Alfresco/alfresco-docker-base-java/README.md

 ### Image pinning

-This tag get overwritten to always have an up-to-date image and hopefully without security issues.
+These tags get overwritten to always have an up-to-date image and hopefully without security issues.

 If you want to control the updating process of the image, you can use the digest